AutomateThePlanet/Bellatrix-Documentation/docs/ios-automation/control-app.md

 Overview
 --------

-This is how one Bellatrix test class looks like.
+This is how one BELLATRIX test class looks like.
 ```csharp
 [TestClass]
 [IOS(Constants.IOSNativeAppPath,